Last updated: November 21, 2025

 Each connection row shows:Data Source Login

 The email, username, or account identifier used to authenticate with the platform.
-This helps you identify which account was connected.Accounts
+This helps you identify which account was connected.What you’ll see: For most platforms, this is the email address or account

 The number of accounts or ad accounts associated with this connection.
-Click the account badge to view detailed information about each account.Scheduled Queries
+Click the account badge to view detailed information about each account.Not all platforms show accounts: Single-account platforms like Stripe and

 Shows how many scheduled queries are using this connection.
 Click the badge to navigate directly to the Scheduled Queries page filtered by this connection.Added By